SMPyBandits/SMPyBandits/CONTRIBUTING.md

 ## Requesting a Feature

-You can also use Github issues to request features you would like to see in AlgoBandits, or changes in the AlgoBandits API.
+You can also use Github issues to request features you would like to see in SMPyBandits, or changes in the SMPyBandits API.

 1. Provide a clear and detailed explanation of the feature you want and why it's important to add.
 Keep in mind that I want features that will be useful to my research.
 Any other requests for features will probably stay unanswered.